turingwars/turingwars/README.md

 You need **a recent** [NodeJS](https://nodejs.org/) (at least 8.11 LTS) and [sbt](https://www.scala-sbt.org/) to build and run stuff.

 Then just run `make serve` from the root of the repo and you are good to go.
-This command is intended for development purposes only.
-There is no "production" build yet.

 ### How to debug